-The use of any non-life sustaining electronic devices (i.e. phones, laptops, game systems, calculators, etc.) are prohibited during lectures/exams without consent of the instructor.
+The use of electronic devices (i.e. phones, laptops, game systems, calculators, etc.) are prohibited during lectures/exams without consent of the instructor (note taking tablets are permitted).
 Please turn them off prior to the beginning of all lectures and exams.
 Failure to comply with this rule may result in your dismissal from the lecture room or receiving a zero during an examination.